souraavv/Toy-Chat-Application/readme.md

+## Toy-Chat-Application

-A basic chat application using React, NodeJS, Express.
+- A basic chat application using React, NodeJS, Express.

-Allow end-user to have personal and group chats as well.
+- Allow end-user to have personal and group chats as well.
 Most multimedia format are allowed.

-For more info read report-mcs212154.pdf
+- For more detail read report-mcs212154.pdf